MicrosoftDocs/dynamics365smb-docs-pr.es-es/business-central/production-how-to-modify-planning-suggestions-in-a-graphical-view.md

 To implement the supply plan changes, you must follow the resulting action messages from the planning or requisition worksheet.
 For more information, see Carry Out Action Msg.-Plan..

-## Symbols and Icons on the Timeline FastTab
+## <a name="symbols-and-icons-on-the-timeline-fasttab" />Symbols and Icons on the Timeline FastTab
  |Symbol/Icon|Description|
  |------------------|---------------------------------------|
  |Black cross|Orders (both supply and demand).<br /><br /> -   Cannot be modified.<br />-   Visible when the **Show Projected Inventory** field is selected (orange graph).|